 If you have ever asked about the difference between past and future, why time appears to flow in one direction, the moment we call 'now', the reality of determinism and free will, the difference between causation and correlation, mind-body dualism, why mathematics works at all, the nature of consciousness, Loschmidt’s paradox, wave-function collapse, quantum-eraser scenarios, 'first cause', and supposed temporal anomalies, then this should be an interesting read for you.

-A second book is already underway.
-Although exploring the repercussions of these conclusion to a deeper and clearer extent, it cannot really be called a sequel within the context of a block universe.
+A second book is already underway and should be published in 2024.
+This will examine the repercussions of these conclusion to a deeper and clearer extent, and will explain from first principles rather than presuming a block universe.
+Interestingly, it cannot really be called a sequel within the context of a block universe.